starcoinorg/sips/sip-21/index.md

 ## Format

-The Starcoin Account Identifier consists of
+The Receipt Identifier consists of

 1. A prefix (also known as hrp (human readable part) which identifies the network version this address is intended for: “stc” for Starcoin Network.
 2. A Bech32 delimiter: The character “1” (one)